 ST LUKE’S EPISCOPAL

-Rev. Octavius Parker rode his horse from San Pedro to Long Beach to conduct the first ever Episcopal service in Long Beach on June 27th, 1897 at the Long Beach Masonic Hall.
-For the next two years after that, servies were held at a saloon on First and Locust, the amazingly-named “Pickles Hall.”
+Rev. Octavius Parker rode his horse from San Pedro to Long Beach to conduct the first-ever Episcopal service in Long Beach on 27 June 1897 at the Long Beach Masonic Hall.
+For the next two years after that, services were held at a saloon on First and Locust, the amazingly-named “Pickles Hall.”
 They later established a parish down the street before building a church at the current location in 1917.
 It appeared in at least two movies: Seen in Over the River… the Life of Lydia Maria Child Abolitionist for Freedom and Street Fighter – The Legend of Chun-Li.

 OIL! – THE LONG BEACH OIL FIELD